LAPD searching for driver who struck and killed bicyclist with stolen pickup truck in downtown L.A.

 A pickup truck owner was making a delivery in the 900 block of Wilshire Boulevard when he was approached by someone who asked for a ride just before 8 a.m., the Los Angeles Police Department said in a news release.
 When the pickup truck owner refused, the person got into the vehicle and locked himself inside.

-The owner tried to get to him by climbing onto the bed of the truck and reaching for the door, but the suspect drove off at a high rate of speed, prompting the owner to jump off fearing for his life.
+The owner tried to get to him by climbing onto the bed of the truck and reaching for the door, but the other person drove off at a high speed, prompting the owner to jump off fearing for his life.

-The suspect kept going, driving onto 7th Street where he was weaving in and out of traffic, speeding and driving on the opposite side of the road, police said, describing witness accounts.
+The perpetrator kept going, driving onto Seventh Street, where he was weaving in and out of traffic, speeding and driving on the opposite side of the road, police said, describing witness accounts.

-Just as he approached Olive Street, he slammed into a bicyclist at a high rate of speed, police said.
+Just as he approached Olive Street, he slammed into a bicyclist at a high speed, police said.

 The bicyclist landed on the hood of the truck, and the driver kept going.